Edit 2013-10-08 ## – We have been informed that Natural Stacks have developed a CILTEP formula in partnership with Abelard Lindsay. A potent combination of standardised artichoke and forskolin, b6 and ALCAR. Check the product out here – your purchase supports Smarter Nootropics.

 As far as I am aware, there is little research that suggests PDE’s are not at least somewhat effective at enhancing cognitive function.

-2. cAMP Levels Improvement
+2. Increasing cAMP Levels

 The second part of the CILTEP stack involves increasing cAMP levels in order to amplify the effects of the PDE Inhibitor.
 Consider, if PDE breaks down cAMP, and PDE inhibition is desirable, then it isn’t a stretch to say that cAMP is the real cognitive enhancer at work here.